-To facilitate this approach to these materials, the Archaeology of Reading team has elected to focus on a distinct and roughly contemporary dyad of clearly identified early modern readers: Gabriel Harvey and John Dee.
-While the identities of a large majority of early modern annotators remains unknown in extant collections, this focus on known readers will enable the project team to analyze and more precisely situate the processes of reading and annotation within their respective historical contexts.
+To facilitate this approach to these materials, the team behind the Archaeology of Reading in Early Modern Europe has elected to focus on a distinct and roughly contemporary dyad of clearly identified early modern readers: Gabriel Harvey and John Dee.
+While the identities of a large majority of early modern annotators remain unknown in extant collections, this focus on known readers will enable the project team to analyze and more precisely situate the processes of reading and annotation within their respective historical contexts.

 International Image Interoperability Framework (IIIF) Endpoint Viewer

 The Archaeology of Reading technology team has worked closely with the International Image Interoperability Framework (IIIF) protocol and community to develop features and use cases that will enhance AOR within this larger framework.
 IIIF features a set of protocols, application programming interfaces (APIs), and shared technologies for the presentation of web-based images.
 In the case of AOR, these images are digital surrogates of rare book materials containing manuscript annotations by Gabriel Harvey and John Dee, which users interface through AOR’s adapted version of the Mirador (version 2.0) viewer.
 The technical infrastructure for AOR includes a data archive, an image server, a IIIF image service, a corresponding IIIF presentation service, and the IIIF-compliant Mirador viewer.